World Cup insurers risk blizzard of claims, disputes over Russia, Qatar

 This could particularly hit hotels and other businesses who may normally take out insurance closer to the event.

-Said Montgomery at Ark: "We would not want to insure a burning building."
+Rob Montgomery, senior underwriter for contingency at insurance company Ark, said: "We would not want to insure a burning building."

 The organising of a World Cup event is estimated to cost around $1 billion for the local organising committee, with financial backing from FIFA, insurance underwriters say.